-“We now have definitive evidence that this will have a major positive impact on decreasing BP to below target,” he told Cardiology Today.
+“We now have definitive evidence that this substitution will have a major positive impact on decreasing BP to below target,” he told Cardiology Today.

-If the BP is still not at target after addition or substitution of a thiazide-like medication, a mineralocorticoid receptor antagonist, such as spironolactone or eplerenone, should be added, according to the scientific statement.
+If BP is still not at target after addition or substitution of a thiazide-like medication, a mineralocorticoid receptor antagonist, such as spironolactone or eplerenone, should be added, according to the scientific statement.

 The scientific statement also identifies gaps in knowledge, according to Carey.